gwcoffey/gwcoffey.com/hugo/content/booklist/2023-07-17-alan-turing-enigma/index.md

 ---
-title: "Alan Turing: The Enigma"
+title: "Alan Turing"
+subtitle: The Enigma
 author: "Andrew Hodges"
+format: audio
 date: 2023-07-17
 summary: 'A little over-long and short on insight, but still a worthy read…'
 icon: book